-12) DDS106 Head & Neck Anatomy I (3 cr. /h.)
+10) BDS110 Head & Neck Anatomy I (3 cr. /h.)

-The course is intended to help the dental student to study & understand the basic terms & facts about the gross anatomy of the head and neck region of human body.
-The course includes the study of the detailed structures of the skull, the head & their nerve and blood supply.
-Also, the course includes full descriptions of the various muscles & glands of the face, orbit, nasal cavity, oral cavity, floor of the mouth, palate and tongue.
-In general, the course will provide the dental student with the fundamental detailed structures of the skull & head as related to dental practice.
+The course is intended to help the dental student to study and understand the basic terms and facts about the gross anatomy of the head region of human body.
+The course includes the study of the detailed structures of the skull, the head its nerve and blood supply.
+Further, the course includes full descriptions of the various muscles and glands of the face, orbit, nasal cavity, oral cavity, floor of the mouth, palate, tongue and Cranial cavity.
+In general, the course will provide the dental student with the fundamental and detailed structures of the skull and head as related to Dental practice.